Should you offer services or products?

 - makes you more vulnerable to market buoyancy than product licenses

-Also remember, as Dave mentioned, that it’s very simple to have a hybrid model of both: sell your current services while developing and offering products as well.
+Also remember, that it’s very simple to have a hybrid model of both: sell your current services while developing and offering products as well.
 This is similar to how businesses may sell hosting, stock images, and CMS licenses.

 This post first appeared as part of Issue 424 of the SitePoint Tribune, a very popular email newsletter that I was co-editor of.
 Thanks to SitePoint for allowing me to reproduce the work here.